CSWomenUMass/cswomenumass.github.io/_officers/01grad_cochair1.md

 publish: true
 layout: default
 title: Graduate Co-Chair
-name: "Manpreet Kaur"
+name: "Pallavi Patil"
 webpage:
-email: manpreetkaur@cs.umass.edu
+email: ppatil@cs.umass.edu
-year: 1st
-program: MS
+year: 2ndprogram: MS
 labname:
 labpage:
-thumbnail: images/manpreet.jpg
+thumbnail: images/pallavi.jpg
 ---
 I am a first year masters student at CICS UMass.
 I like working on projects in Machine Learning and Deep learning.
 As a co-chair, I want to highlight the groundbreaking work that several women in computing have done and continue to do.